Topical Steroid Withdrawals and Steroid Phobia

 AMPERNA® Topical Steroid Withdrawals

-• The skin feels warm to the touch.
+• Skin feels warm to the touch.

 • Itch is usually troublesome and is sometimes intolerable.
 Rubbing and scratching leads to lichenification.